 Conclusion

 Not every skill on this list may come to you naturally, but that does not mean you should give up on it.
-We’ve well established its importance, so it’s up to you to put the work into practicing and developing these skills, for the greater good of your future creative endeavors.
+We’ve well established its importance, so you can practice and develop these skills for the greater good of your future creative endeavors.

 Author Bio